 Spicer even hints that companies that offer this dream policy may have an ulterior motive.
 If employees are allowed to take as much time off as they need, then technically businesses do not need to account for holidays that they would have previously owed to employees.

-Probably best to stick to a more traditional sickness absence policy.
+Probably best to stick to a more traditional absence management policy.

 3. A Superficial Corporate Wellness Program

 But without engagement, a corporate wellness program is just words on a page.
-It’s superficial bluster that might make your employees feel that you’re all talk, and that you don’t really value their health and wellbeing.
+It’s superficial bluster that might make your employees feel that you’re all talk and that you don’t value their health and wellbeing.

 When it comes to wellbeing in the workplace, you need to practice what you preach.
 You need to clearly define and communicate your goals, and you need to make it both simple and desirable for employees to get involved.